-Finally we simulate $A_N$ on the computed coloring.
-If we look at the radius-(T+1) neighborhood of any node in G, the coloring looks like an assignment of unique identifiers from $\{1, 2, \ldots, N\}$ , and thus the output of $A_N$ is well defined and correct by a standard argument-see e.g. [11, Theorem 6].
-Furthermore, the simulation of $A_N$ on G can be done in T rounds.
+Finally we simulate A on the computed coloring.
+If we look at the radius-(T + 1) neighborhood of any node in G, the number of nodes is less than N, and the coloring looks like an assignment of unique identifiers from $\{1, 2, ..., N\}$, and thus the output of A is well defined and correct by a standard argument-see e.g. [16, Theorem 6].
+Furthermore, the simulation of A on G can be done in T rounds.
+Our simulation runs in O(T) rounds on total.